CQCL/hugr/specification/hugr.md

 Node indices, used within the
-definitions of nodes and edges, directly correspond to indices of the node list.
+definitions of nodes and edges, directly correspond to indices of the `nodes` list.
 An edge is defined by the source and target nodes, and optionally the offset of the output/input ports within those nodes, if the edge kind is one that connects to a port.
 This scheme enforces that nodes are contiguous - a node index must always point to a